kelsos/test-environment-scripts/README.md

 # Deploying the raiden smart contracts

+## Before installing

+You can run the `solidity.sh` script to install the proper version of `solc` in your virtual environment to be able to compile the `raiden-contracts`.
+Currently the compilation process fails with solidity `0.5.0`.

+# Installation

-In order for the private raiden network to work you need to deploy the smart contracts on your own.
+In order for the private raiden network to work you need to deploy the smart contracts on your private chain.

 ```bash
 python -m raiden_contracts.deploy raiden --rpc-provider http://127.0.0.1:8545 --private-key /home/kelsos/.ethereum/testnet/keystore/0x82641569b2062B545431cF6D7F0A418582865ba7 --gas-price 10 --gas-limit 6000000